yurtrimu/BinaryConversion/README.md

 # BinaryConversion Library
-An open, two-file library mainly used to convert and revert Strings Integers to Binary
+An open, two-file library mainly used to convert and revert strings and integers to binary

 The current functions are
 ```